Skip to main content

 This is the actual decision layer.

 All three options can be valid.
-The right one depends less on catalog size and more on how much tax maintenance and compliance workflow the business is willing to own internally.
+The right choice depends less on catalog size and more on the tax maintenance and compliance workflow the business is willing to own internally.

 Magento Native